neondatabase/neon/docs/synthetic-size.md

 The synthetic size is calculated for the whole project.
 It is not straightforward to attribute size to individual branches.
-See [What is the size of an individual branch?](#what-is-the-size-of-an-individual-branch) for discussion on those difficulties.
+See [What is the size of an individual branch?](#what-is-the-size-of-an-individual-branch) for a discussion of those difficulties.

 The synthetic size is designed to: